newjersey/innovation.nj.gov/content/_projects/eo-violation-reporting-form.md

 ### Impact + Metrics

--   Using the tool, residents have reported more than 65,000 EO violations.
+-   Using the tool, residents reported more than 65,000 EO violations.

 ### Status

--   The reporting form remains active, however many of the COVID-related Executive Orders have been rescinded as part of the State's reopening.
+-   The reporting form remains active, however the majority of COVID-related Executive Orders have been rescinded as part of the State's reopening.

 ### Key Partners